colbycade/UTDRoomFinder/3_testing/README3.txt

 4. Install required Python packages: pip install -r requirements.txt
-5. Navigate to the testing directory: cd 3_basic_function_testing
+5. Navigate to the testing directory: cd 3_testing

 Running the Tests:
     A run config for VS Code is included in .vscode/launch.json.
-    Alternatively, run tests directly from the command line:
+    Alternatively, run all tests directly from the command line:

-    Command:
+    To run all tests (both unit and integration):
-    pytest
+    `pytest`

-    Optional: For more detailed output, use the verbose flag: pytest -v
+    To run a specific test suite:

-    Optional: To see print statements within the tests (useful for debugging): pytest -s
+    `pytest testfile.py`

 Manual Testing